 With the holiday season approaching, you may be making plans to entertain friends and family—either for the occasional dinner party or possibly for an overnight visit.
-And with approximately 2% of the US population suffering from cat allergies (yeah, I thought that would be a higher percentage too), there’s a pretty good chance that someone on your guest list may be allergic to cats.
+And with approximately 10% of the U.S. population suffering from pet allergies, there’s a pretty good chance that someone on your guest list may be allergic to cats.

 Of course you want your house guests to be as comfortable as possible during their stay, but you may be wondering if there’s anything you can do (short of pitching a tent for them in the back yard) to ease their symptoms.
 Thankfully there is.
 Here are some ways you can cut down on the sniffles and ease any concerns they may have about staying with you.